dring1/devonring.ca/resume/devonring_resume_2015.md

 #### gopheringdj
 * Allow users to listen to a stream of the newest music submitted to the music subreddit
+* Implemented using Single Page Application architecture.
+The web application (frontend) accesses the RESTful API server
 * Leverages github o-auth to authenticate users
 * API is accessed securely using json web tokens
 * Technology stack: Golang, websockets, ReactJS, BoltDb